Inpatient Care Forum

-It is open to all members, and meets on a roughly bi-monthly basis in the Muirhead Tower, University of Birmingham.
+It is open to all members, and meets on a roughly bi-monthly basis at University of Birmingham.
 Reasonable travel expenses are paid to members who live in the Midlands, subject to a maximum of £10.

 Over the years members have initiated and taken part in educational and research projects.
 As described on our Education Resources page, the group was involved in producing a number of video and written resources with the Centre for Excellence in Interdisciplinary Mental Health:

 These videos contain personal narratives and viewpoints of members and other survivors, which can be used as resources in education and training:

 Service users recounted their experiences of using psychiatric medication.
 The videos can be viewed here.
 You can read more about how these resources were been made and used here: Service User Involvement in Training Ward Staff